jainanup127/loco-assignment/README.md

 ## Features

-- Add a new transaction
+- Add a new transaction - O(1)
-- Get a transaction by its ID
+- Get a transaction by its ID - O(1)
-- Get transactions by their type
+- Get transactions by their type -O(1)
-- Get the sum of a transaction and its child transactions
+- Get the sum of a transaction and its child transactions - worst case O(n)

+## UI Endpoints
+Start from the root URL: `http://127.0.0.1:5000` then you can navigate to the following endpoints:
+- \add
+- \sum
+- \type

 ## Running Tests